json-schema-org/json-schema-spec/README.md

 ## Authoring and Building

 ### Specification
-To build the spec files to HTML from the Markdown sources, run `npm run build-all`.
+To build all the spec files to HTML from the Markdown sources, run `npm run build -- specs`.
 You can also build each individually with `npm run build -- specs/filename.md` (Example: `npm run build -- specs/jsonschema-core.md`).
 You can also use wildcards to build multiple specs at the same time: `npm run build -- specs/jsonschema-*.md`.
 The HTML files will be available in the `web` folder.